 Not long after French automaker Renault acquired a controlling interest in Japan’s Nissan Motor Company, Carlos Ghosn was installed as president and CEO.
 Traditionalists were scandalized at the thought of a foreigner taking charge of this icon of Japanese industry, but the situation at Nissan was bleak, and a new approach was plainly called for.
 Ghosn promised to turn the company around in a year.

-Ghosn has become a hero in Japan; his managerial exploits have even been portrayed in a comic book.
+Ghosn became a hero in Japan; his managerial exploits were even portrayed in a comic book.
 Having saved Nissan, he was tapped to serve simultaneously as president and CEO of Renault.
-By coordinating the design and manufacturing programs of the two companies for maximum synergy, he has built an automotive empire that circles the globe.
-Today he serves concurrently as chairman, president and CEO of Renault, and as chairman of the board of both Nissan and Mitsubishi Motors.
+By coordinating the design and manufacturing programs of the two companies for maximum synergy, he built an automotive empire that circled the globe.
+Until 2018, he served concurrently as Chairman, President and CEO of Renault, and as Chairman of the Board of both Nissan and Mitsubishi Motors.

 You’ve had such an international career.
 Where did you grow up?